 As your lender is Coventry BS your lawyer must check the conveyancing instructions contained in Section two of UK Finance Lenders’ Handbook for Coventry BS.
 The Council of Mortgage Lenders’ Handbook sets out minimum requirements for solar panel roof-space leases, and conveyancers are required to report to Coventry BS where a lease does not comply with these requirements.
 The provisions relate to the installation of panels on properties in England and Wales and is not limited to Okehampton.

-I'm in the process of looking at flats in Okehampton and I am about to put in an offer.
-Is it too early to have a solicitor in place?
-I am planning to take a home loan with HSBC.
+My fiancee and I are at the point of viewing apartments in Okehampton and I am now considering a potential offer.
+Is it wise to have a property lawyer on ‘stand by’?
+I am planning to take a home loan with Aldermore.